 A young man jogs along the sand, past beached fishing boats.
 Those boats that have ventured the few kilometres out, risking Zionist navy attacks, are not visible through the heavy fog descending.
 Hassaka fishers 1/2 km out, valiantly fighting choppy water and cold for whatever meagre catch can haul in.
 CONTINUE READING

-At around 5 am, long after the Azzan (call to prayer) has sounded from various surrounding mosques for the early morning prayer, but still before sunrise, my brother-in-law’s family in the apartment below turn on Quranic recitations—technically not considered music but soothingly melodic nonetheless—as they get their kids ready for school, which they go to in two shifts, starting very early, because all of Gaza’s schools are massively over-crowded.
+At around 5 am, long after the Azzan (call to prayer) has sounded from various surrounding mosques for the early morning prayer, but still before sunrise, the apartment below turns on Quranic recitations as they get their kids ready for school, which they go to in two shifts, starting very early, because all of Gaza’s schools are massively over-crowded.

 In the random times when I get up during these quiet hours, I revel in the sounds almost devoid of human noise…no honking taxis, children playing soccer in the streets, street sellers circulating goods…(there’s about a 2 hour window of reverie before these all begin anew).